Canada, provinces agree to boost wages of essential workers - Trudeau

-Canada and the 10 provinces have agreed to boost the pay of essential workers such as those working in seniors' residences, where many coronavirus cases have occurred, Prime Minister Justin Trudeau said on Thursday.
+Canada and the 10 provinces have agreed to increase pay for essential workers such as those working in seniors' residences, where many coronavirus cases have occurred, Prime Minister Justin Trudeau said on Thursday.

-Trudeau told a briefing that Ottawa would contribute C$4 billion, which he said represented 75% percent of the total cost.
+"Workers are risking their health to provide us with essential care and services, and we need to make sure that they are paid properly for the work they do every day," he told a daily briefing.
+Ottawa will contribute C$3 billion ($2.1 billion), representing 75% percent of the total cost of the increased wages, the government said in a statement.
+Trudeau earlier told reporters the amount was C$4 billion.

 The provinces will be responsible for determining who is essential and how much they receive, he added.
+Canada's military is increasing its support of long-term care homes in Quebec, the province hardest hit by the coronavirus, and aims to have more than 1,350 members in 25 different homes in coming days, Defence Minister Harjit Sajjan said on Thursday.

 - READ MORE ON: